OJ-git/system-rpg-habit-tracker/PRIVACY.md

 - **On-device data**: kept until you delete the App or reset it.
 - **iCloud data**: kept until you delete it from iCloud.
 - **Social data** (if opted in): kept until you delete your social account from within the App.
-Account deletion is a hard cascade — your profile, posts, photos, and friend connections are permanently removed from Supabase.
+Account deletion is a hard cascade — your profile, posts, photos, reactions, friend connections, and blocks are permanently removed from Supabase.
+Reports you filed are also removed.

 ---